 Find Firm Sleep Positions for Sciatica Relief

 Before you buy a new pillow, first check your sleeping surface.
 When sleeping with sciatica, you should lie on a firm surface.
-This is important because of spinal alignment benefits given by this type of surface.
+This is important because the surface offers positive spinal alignment benefits.

 Create a Reclining Position for Maximum Support

-Add a two-piece wedged cushion to give you a reclining position.
-This props up the back while elevating your legs.
+Add a two-piece wedged cushion.
+This will give you a reclining position.
+It props up the back while elevating your legs.
 Plus, it relieves pressure on the lumbar spine’s nerve roots.
-This can help you fall asleep peacefully and sleep throughout the night.
+Therefore, it can help you fall asleep peacefully and sleep throughout the night.